-I have been teaching in China now for nearly five years.
+I've been teaching in China now for nearly five years.

 So, what traits are undesirable or unhelpful for a TEFL teacher in China to have?

-Are not flexible and adaptable
+1. You're not flexible and adaptable

 Flexibility and adaptability are perhaps the most important qualities that an EFL teacher in China needs.